"…top quality song-writing, and in Simon York, easily one of the finest vocalists in the UK right now." (Reflections of Darkness magazine)

+Luxury Stranger is a 'Jekyl and Hyde' style of band - a methodical architect in the studio and a passionate powerful monster on the stage.
 At it's core, Luxury Stranger is influenced by the likes of Depeche Mode, David Bowie, Joy Division, Echo & the Bunnymen and Pearl Jam.
 Other influences have entered the pot during the history of the band depending on band members and where Simon decides to take various band projects.

-Luxury Stranger began life in July 2007 as the solo project of Simon York .
+Luxury Stranger began life in July 2006 as the solo project of Simon York .
 Simon recorded over 60 songs in various styles, using different instrumentation in order to find what he wanted as the starting point for the sound of Luxury Stranger.
 From this group of songs came the debut album Desolation which was solely recorded and performed by Simon.
 Shortly afterward, Simon started to look for musicians for the live side of Luxury Stranger.
 After a few rehearsals with various musicians, bass player Chris Ruscoe joined the band in February 2008 and April 2008 saw the arrival of drummer Owen Walton .

 Luxury Stranger played it's first gig on Friday, 5th September 2008 at Junktion 7, Nottingham.
 In December 2008, Luxury Stranger signed with Major Digital (an off-shoot of Germany's Major Records).
 December saw the birth of the 'A Funeral Party' event which were live music and DJ nights currated by members of Luxury Stranger.

 In July 2009, Owen left the band and was replaced by Paul Sycamore .
 It was around this time that Luxury Stranger was starting to be recognised as a 'band to watch' by the UK Goth scene.